Tenderly/node-extensions-library/README.md

 - [simulate-mempool-transaction](./simulate-mempool-transaction) - This Tenderly Node Extension allows you to simulate a transaction in the mempool.
 - [simulate-send-transaction](./simulate-send-transaction) - This Tenderly Node Extension allows you to simulate a transaction before sending on-chain.

+## Contributing

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

+## Security

+If you believe you have found a security vulnerability in Node Extension Template, we encourage you to responsibly disclose this and not open a public issue.
+We will investigate all legitimate reports.
+Contact our customer support to disclose any security vulnerabilities.

 ## Contributors

 <a href="https://github.com/Tenderly/node-extensions-library/graphs/contributors">